 - primary partitions

-- extended partitions
+- extended partition (1 per disk)

 - logical partitions

 You may create a maximum of 4 primary partitions and a maximum of 1 extended partition containing logical partitions.
 Extended and logical partitions are considered a horrible kludge by the FreeBSD team.
 FreeBSD can access data in logical partitions, but can be installed only in primary partitions.